Differences Between LED, Plasma, and CCFL Halo Lights

-Depending on your vehicle, each of these technologies may be available in a wide range of colors.
-They may also be available in halo fog light rings and halo tail light rings.
-Because these are common characteristics, we won't discuss them in each section below.
+Depending on your vehicle, each of these technologies may also be available in a wide range of colors.
+It's also important to know about the different lighting technologies when selecting other products such as halo fog light kits or assemblies or wheel rings.

-These halos are usually the cheapest option and available for the largest selection of vehicles because they have been around the longest.
-The notable disadvantage to CCFL is that it is not as bright as LED or Plasma, and has been so far surpassed by Plasma and LED technology that it has begun a slow descent into the sad world of 'phase-out'.
-CCFL availability for many vehicles is dwindling, so act fast!
+These halos were usually the cheapest option and available for the largest selection of vehicles because they have been around the longest.
+The notable disadvantage to CCFL halos is that they are not as bright as LED or Plasma halo headlights.
+They were ideally used after dusk for the best performance.

-These rings are also more durable than CCFL and are built to last for 60,000 hours of continuous use.
+These rings are also slightly more durable than CCFL halos and are built to last for 60,000 hours of continuous use.
 In reality, all three lighting technologies are going to outlive your car.
-Whether you get CCFLs with 50,000 hours, LED with 60,000 hours, or Plasma with 100,000 hours, your car will break down first!
+Whether you get CCFLs with 50,000 hours, LEDs with 60,000 hours, or Plasmas with 100,000 hours, your car will break down first!
 Think about it...
 50k hours of driving 60mph would be a car with 3 MILLION Miles!

-The notable disadvantage, that a lot of customers really don't seem to care about at all, is that you can see individual lights on LED rings.
-It's not a completely fluid output like CCFL or Plasma.
-In reality, a lot of customer LOVE the look of LED rings.
+One trait of note, which may or may not matter to you, is that you can see individual lights on LED rings.
+It's not a completely fluid output like CCFL halo lights or Plasma halo lights.
+However, a lot of our customers LOVE the LED look.
 Find out if we have an LED Halo Kit for your vehicle now.

 Plasma Halo Headlights

-Plasma is the latest advancement in halos from Oracle, with it's only major downside being the inability to change colors.
-Released in 2013, the goal of this technology was to combine some of the greatest advantages of CCFL and LED so that customers didn't have to choose.
-They give off the smooth, fluid look of CCFL in an ultra-bright output that can be seen during the day and night.
-These lights really do rock!
-If you are looking for a single-color halo that is made in both plasma and CCFL, choose plasma!
-You'll love being able to see them anytime you want and the additional durability, with a life of 100,000 hours of continuous use.
+Plasma is the latest advancement in halos from Oracle Lighting™.
+Released in 2013, the goal of this technology was to combine the advantages of CCFL halos and LED halos so that customers didn't have to choose.
+The HID bulbs in Plasma halos give off the smooth, fluid look of CCFL lights in an ultra-bright output that can be seen during both day and night.
+If you are looking for a single-color halo, choose plasma halo rings!
+You'll love being able to see them anytime you want as well as the additional durability, with a life of 100,000 hours of continuous use.